jlkim/starter-academic/content/teaching/_index.md

 # Graduate Teaching Assistant

+Note: Courses marked with a * indicate courses I was the main/only TA.

 ## Fall 2020

-- AMATH 456: Calculus of Variations
+- AMATH 456/AMATH 656: Calculus of Variations*

 ## Spring 2020